pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 - phone
 - last_update

-After you select those the screen will show the blue menu line with trashbin.
-Press the trashbin to remove selected attributes from the transformer output.
+After you select those the screen will show the blue menu line with trash bin.
+Press the trash bin to remove selected attributes from the transformer output.

 ![alt text](/Data%20Lineage/images/dsx_address-27.png)

-then click "Save and return" on the next screen
+then click "Save and return" on the next screen.

 ![alt text](/Data%20Lineage/images/dsx_address-25.png)

 In the top menu "Save" the DataStage flow, then "Compile" and "Run" it.

-You should see the job execution results as following
+You should see the job execution results as following:

 ![alt text](/Data%20Lineage/images/dsx_address-26.png)

 Congratulations!
 You have successfully created your second data transformation pipeline in this lab!

-This concludes the Step 1 - Data Pipelines creation scenario
+This concludes the Step 1 - Data Pipelines creation scenario.

 You may now proceed with [Step 2 - Lineage metadata import](/Data%20Lineage/Lab1_data_lineage_ETL_Postgres_2_Lineage_metadata_import.md).